Glory42/Microprocessors-Class-Arduino-Projects/README.md

 - **Arduino Board**: Any compatible model.
 - **Breadboard**: For circuit assembly.
 - **Various Sensors and Components**: Depending on the project.

+---

+Each project in this repository showcases a unique aspect of microcontroller-based systems.
+Check back for updates as more projects are added!